The new all-in-one Articles module for Joomla 5.2

 Ordering Options Ordering Direction Descending

-• Select the New button from the Toolbar
+• Select New from the toolbar

 Modules: Articles Module tab (screenshot)